Turkey–Ukraine relations: Ottoman empire

 The Ottoman Empire began to dominate the Black Sea region in the second half of the 15th century.
-In 1475, it conquered the Genovese colonies on the Crimean Peninsula, and in 1478, the Crimean Khanate recognized the suzerainty of the Ottomans, becoming their vassal state.
+In 1475, it conquered the Genovese colonies on the Crimean Peninsula, and in 1478, the Crimean Khanate recognized the Ottoman Empire's suzerainty, becoming a vassal state of the Ottomans.
 In the late 15th century, the Crimean Tatars began a 200-year campaign of raids on Ukrainian territories, independently and jointly with the Ottomans, to capture slaves and goods that were sold in markets in the Middle East.
-Some kidnapped slaves attained high positions among the Janissaries, and the Ruthenian women Roksoliana even became politically influential as the wife of Süleyman I. In the 15th–17th centuries, the Ottomans and the Crimean Khanate were in constant contact with the Ukrainian Cossacks (whose emergence was partly a reaction to Ottoman and Tatar raids) and the Polish–Lithuanian Commonwealth.
+Some kidnapped slaves attained high positions among the Janissaries, while many other Ukrainians (and Tatars) were promoted to numerous senior positions.
+Likely the most well-known among these is the case of Ruthenian woman Roxelana, who became one of the most powerful and influential women in the history of the Ottoman Empire as the wife of the Ottoman Sultan Suleiman the Magnificent and a Haseki sultan.
+In the 15th–17th centuries, the Ottomans and the Crimean Khanate were in constant contact with the Ukrainian Cossacks (whose emergence was partly a reaction to Ottoman and Tatar raids) and the Polish–Lithuanian Commonwealth.

 With the rise of the Zaporozhian Cossacks in the mid-16th century, the Cossacks mounted organized resistance and carried out attacks on Turkish-Tatar centers in southern Ukraine and on the Ottoman heartland, even attacking Istanbul several times.
 However, Ukrainian Cossack leaders also sought alliances with the Ottomans: in 1669, Hetman Petro Doroschenko submitted to the Ottoman Sultan in order to obtain support in the fight against Poland.
 The Ottomans then briefly ruled parts of right-bank Ukraine, but were largely pushed back by the end of the 17th century.
 With the conquest of the Crimea by Russia in 1774–1783, Ottoman influence in southern Ukraine came to an end.
 Following the annexation of Crimea in 1783, large sections of the Muslim population emigrated to the Ottoman Empire, reaching a total of around 1.8 million Crimean Tatars fleeing to Turkey by 1922.
 Their descendants (estimated at 3–5 million people) still form a significant community of Crimean Tatar descent in Turkey today.